AnssiR66/AlanStdLib/StdLib/readme.txt

 makes using it even easier.

-The library consists of one top level file (library.i) which in turn imports the five files:
+The library consists of one top level file (library.i) which in turn imports all the other files:

 - lib_classes.i
 - lib_definitions.i
 - lib_locations.i
+- lib_messages_runtime.i
-- lib_messages.i
+- lib_messages_library.i
 - lib_verbs.i
+- lib_verbs_restrictions.i

 Other files in this distribution package are: